Key Quote

 RAD — PROGRESS

-After his extreme regression in Act 4, Leonato here shows partial recovery — he can think clearly and argue persuasively.
-His rejection of empty comfort in favour of empirical (experience-based) truth shows restored intellectual power, even if his grief remains raw.
+After his extreme regression in Act 4, Leonato here shows partial recoveryrecovery — A return to a normal or improved state after damage or illness — he can think clearly and argue persuasively.
+His rejection of empty comfort in favour of empiricalempirical — Based on observation and experience rather than theory truth shows restored intellectual power, even if his grief remains raw.
 He has progressed from wanting to die to wanting to be understood.

 Key Words